-Chase Field was just over half full during a typical game in 2017.
+Chase Field was just over half full during a typical game in 2019.
 Tickets are usually easy to purchase on game days or from scalpers around the ballpark.
-Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.
+Ballpark Chasers recommends pre-purchasing your tickets through the Diamondbacks ticket office.

 Ballpark Chasers Fun Fact: The famous Ram Truck Pool located in center field, is actually a suite and can only be purchased as a group package.
 This one of a kind package seats up to 35 people and will only set you back a cool $4500-$7000.

 The last time we checked, Phoenix was in the middle of the desert!
 Desert equals HOT weather.
 Throughout downtown, local businesses have misters spraying water outside for their customers.
 Average temperatures are over 100 degrees in the months of June, July, August and September.
 We highly suggest planning a trip in the months of April or May.
 Keep in mind, Chase Field does have a retractable roof and air conditioning inside the ballpark for a more enjoyable experience.

 WHAT ELSE TO SEE?

 Within walking distance of the ballpark lies Heritage Park.
 This is home of the Arizona Science center and IMAX Theater.
 Also, close by is Copper Square- more great restaurants and an AMC Theatre to catch a flick.
 If you are feeling a little tired (or just too hot to walk), hop on a Rickshaw.